10k PBMCs (10x Genomics)¶

 We use a combination of profiles to build the config file:

-• single_sample_scenic: loads the basic parameters to run the single_sample and scenic workflows
+: loads the basic parameters to run the single_sample and scenic workflowsscenic_use_cistarget_motifs

-• scenic_use_cistarget_motifs and scenic_use_cistarget_tracks: includes parameters to specify the location of the cistarget database files
+: includes parameters to specify the location of the cistarget database fileshg38

 nextflow config vib-singlecell-nf/vsn-pipelines \